Independent African news, markets, culture and politics.

 BREAKING: Despite rebase, Nigeria's inflation rate rises to 24.23%

-Nigeria’s inflation rate has decreased to 14.45 percent in November, according to the latest Consumer Price Index and Inflation report released by the National Bureau of Statistics.
-This represents a decline from 16.05 percent in October, marking a 1.22 percent decrease.
-The report highlights a notable reduction in the country’s inflation rate, with the food inflation rate rising by 1.13 percent in November, driven by increases in prices of essential items such as tomatoes, cassava tubers, and eggs.
+Nigeria’s inflation rate fell to 14.45 percent in November, according to the latest Consumer Price Index and Inflation report from the National Bureau of Statistics.
+This marks a decline from October’s 16.05 percent, a 1.22‑percentage‑point drop.

-This development comes after Financial Derivatives Company Limited forecasted a further drop in Nigeria’s inflation rate in November.
-Despite the decline in overall inflation, the rising food prices may continue to affect households and businesses.
-The reduction in inflation is a positive sign for the economy, but the increase in food prices remains a concern.
-The National Bureau of Statistics will continue to monitor the inflation rate and provide updates on the country’s economic trends.
+Financial Derivatives Company Limited had previously forecast a further decline in Nigeria’s inflation for November.
+Although the overall drop is a positive sign for the economy, the upward pressure on food prices may continue to strain households and businesses.
+The National Bureau of Statistics will keep monitoring inflation trends and provide updates on the country’s economic performance.

 Scroll to Top